reitzig/2016_datasciencecoursera_notes/02 R Programming/week2.md

    calls to "legally" leave out parameters.
  * Don't use partial matches!
 We have tab-completion.

+## Scoping

+### Namespaces

+ * When trying to bind a value, R searches *environments*.
+   Run `searches()` to see which and in which order.
+ * The order can be defined (by the user).
+ * Load packages with `library` to get it on the list (at position 2, so packages loaded later take precedence).
+ * Defining something in the interactive prompt puts in in the `.GlobalEnv` environment (user workspace) -- the first one searched, so these take precedence.
+ * Functions and values have different namespaces.

+    *Note to self:* Apparently, functions are not *completely* first-class objects?

+### Scoping Rules

+ * R uses *static/lexical* scoping.
+ * There are function arguments, local variables and *free* variables.
+ * Values for free variables are searched for in the environment in which the function was *defined* (not the one it was called in!).

+   A function together with its environment is a *(function) closure*.
+ * Environments are collections of symbol-value pairs.
+ * There is a tree of environments, usually rooted with the global environment or package environment.
+ * Values are searched from the function's parent environment upwards towards the root, then down the search list.
+ * Changes of the values in the resp. environment between function calls *will be reflected in future calls*.
+   Also, if the variable is newly defined in a higher-priority environment, it will take precedence in future calls!

+   *Question:* Okay, so we do they call it *static* binding?
+   *Answer:* Because *dynamic* scoping searches from the call environment
+     (called *parent frame* in R).
+   *Note to self:* Better stick with *lexical* scoping.

+ * Things start to be interesting when functions return functions that have free variables that bind to values defined in the body of the outer function!

+   Because then calling environment is not the same as the parent/definition environment.

+   *Note to self:* Parent environment != parent frame.
+Good job.
+ * Access the environment of a function with `environment(f)`; list the variables with `ls(environment(f))`.
+   Access their values with `get("name", environment(f))`.

+**Consequences**

+ * All objects have to be in memory, otherwise it's hard to maintain the (inter-)linked structure.
+ * All functions must carry a pointer to their definition environment (which we have to keep around!).

+### Application Example: Optimization

+ * Functions like e.g. `optim`, `nlm`, `optimize` take function parameters!
+   These can depend on all kinds of things, with all kinds of names -- so we would not want some variable of the same name inside the implementation of, say, `optim` overshadow the value we set outside!
+ * *Pattern:* Constructor function

+    ```R
+    constructor <- function(data, fixed=c(FALSE, ..., FALSE)) {
+      params <- fixed
+      function(p) {
+        params[!fixed] <- p
+        ... do stuff ...
+      }
+    }
+    ```

+    This guy now creates functions (to be optimized) that depend on the data and may have some of the model values fixed; the others get to be parameters.

+    For instance, `constructor(data, c(0, FALSE))` creates a function that takes one parameter; `params` will end up being `c(0, p)`.
+ * This can be used to optimize one parameter of the model with the others fixed, or plotting the values of the function in one parameter with the others fixed -- all using the same constructor function, i.e. you implement the model only once using *all* parameters, and decide at call-site which parameters to fix to which values.
+ * Also, all the used data is "carried with" the thus constructed function.
+   This saves parameters.
+ * We get cleaner code -- yay!

+*Reference:* [Lexical Scope and Statistical Computing](http://dx.doi.org/10.1080/10618600.2000.10474895) by R. Gentleman and R. Ihaka (2000)

 ---

 *Note to self:* Yes, the column-means example function is unnecessarily ugly: